top of page

 The short answer is, not much!

-If you have chosen a BYO-Rod aka SHACK ONLY rental, bring all of your gear and bait.
-There are stools to sit on, an ice scoop for the slush.
-The holes will be augered for you.
+If you have chosen a SHACK ONLY rental, bring all of your gear and bait.
+There are stools to sit on, and an ice scoop for the slush.
+The holes will be augered for you and the fire will be lit that morning.
+Note that you will need to stoke the fire upon arrival.
 Some Firewood is provided for the wood stove, but you are welcome to bring some from home if you’d like.
-You can pick up frozen bait at several fishing shops in Winnipeg or purchase minnows at the Husky station in Gimli.
+You can pick up frozen bait at several fishing shops in Winnipeg or purchase minnows at the Husky Station or Home Hardware in Gimli.

 For ALL INCLUSIVE rentals, just bring your snacks and drinks.
 Everything else is taken care of for you.